SSWConsulting/SSW.Rules.Content/rules/communicate-your-product-status/rule.md

 ![Figure: Graph of availability](sugarlearning-availability.png)

-#### Operations - Issues Seen in Production
+#### Health - Issues Seen in Production

-* Outage Wednesday 10 April 2024 - Site taken offline for 2 hours due to a configuration error made when creating the new deployment pipeline
+* Outage Wednesday 10 April 2024 - Site taken offline for 2 hours due to a configuration error made when creating the new deployment pipeline.
+Retro done
 * Performance - Requests to retrieve a learner's backlog are averaging 20 seconds
   * Recommendation - Upgrade Azure SQL Database Service and Compute Tier plan from "basic" to "standard"

 #### Planning - Decisions

-* Permissions behaviour - Contributors who create an article will retain access to the article even if that article is private and they are not assigned to it.
+* Permissions behaviour - Allow creators to retain access to items even if they are removed
-  * This change was triggered due to an bug where a contributor drafted an article and could not publish it.
   * Work to be conducted PBI 92491: "Amend contributor role in permissions system"

 #### Vision - Product Goal Change

+Copy of {{ LINK }}:

+> We currently have a nice onboarding system for SSW’s Employees.
+Next we need to make SugarLearning into a successful onboarding tool for other companies to train and onboard their new employees as quickly, cheaply and effectively as possible.

 No Changes

 #### Planning - Roadmap Changes

+* Change priority from
-* Deprioritize Epic "Migrate the Chinafy branch into master" in favour of "EF to EF Core migration" to expediate development
+    Epic "Migrate the Chinafy branch into master"
+  to
+    Epic "EF to EF Core migration"

 #### Resources - Requests